GoogleCloudPlatform/platform-engineering/reference-architectures/gemini-powered-migration-blocker-analysis/README.md

       to deploy this reference architecture.
     - `<terraform_project_id>` is the id of the project where to create resources to run Terraform.
-    - `<terraform_backend_bucket_location>` is the location where to create the Cloud Storage bucket to configure the Terraform backend.
+    - `<terraform_bucket_location>` is the location where to create the Cloud Storage bucket to configure the Terraform backend.

     After running the deployment script to completion, Terraform persists these configuration variables in the `_shared_config` directory, so you don't need